mahi1023/netflix-gpt/README.md

 - GPT Search Page
 - GPT Search Bar
 - Added i18N(Multi Language) to the Pages
+- Used Open AI calls
+- stored the top 5 movies search and make the result of list in TMDB api
+- used Env

 # Features
 - Login/Sign Up